weaviate/weaviate-io/developers/weaviate/_parking-lot-old-how-tos/aggregate.md

 </details>

-## Set a maximum similarity `distance`
+### Set a maximum `distance`

-To specify how similar the objects should be, use the `distance` operator.
+You can set the `distance` operator to specify the maximum dissimilarity (i.e. minimum similarity) of results to be aggregated.

+The query below retrieves the 10 `question` objects that have vectors that are within a distance of `0.19` to the vector for `"animals in space"`.
+It also returns the sum total of the `point` property.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">